 The IBMS’s programme of accreditation plays a key role in the education of biomedical scientists and helps to ensure that students are suitably trained upon entering the profession.

-All applicants seeking a route to HCPC registration or Institute membership who hold a non-accredited science degree will be required to have their degree assessed by the Institute.
+All applicants seeking a route to HCPC registration who hold a non-accredited science degree will be required to have their degree assessed by the Institute.
 It may be necessary for individuals to undertake additional learning to acquire the requisite level of knowledge.
 The exact requirement will depend on the content of the applicant's honours degree.

 Please contact the relevant liaison officer for information on their course including a description of the aims and content and also for the entry requirements.

 Enquiries about enrolment should be made via the Universities and Colleges Admissions Service (UCAS).
 T 01242 227788; Website: www.ucas.ac.uk.